-The Interregional Innovation Investment Instrument is included in the ERDF Regulation (EU) 2021/1058 and consists of two strands.
-The first strand focuses on investments in interregional projects and the second supports the development of value chains in less developed regions.
-It allocates a small budget to capacity building, not addressed to public administrations.
-This new Instrument and Interreg Europe do not overlap, as their objectives and scopes differ.
+The Interregional Innovation Investment Instrument (I3) is included in the ERDF Regulation (EU) 2021/1058 and consists of two main strands.
+The first strand focuses on investments in interregional projects for mature partnerships and the second supports the development of value chains in less developed regions.

+This latter strand is complemented by dedicated capacity building for less developed regions.
+Under both strands, the participation of innovation actors from both more and less developed regions is mandatory.
+The I3 Instrument and Interreg Europe do not overlap, as their objectives and scopes differ.

-Nonetheless, synergies between the Interregional Innovation Investment Instrument and Interreg Europe are still possible.
-The results achieved by the new instrument may offer a valuable source of learning for Interreg Europe's projects and Policy Learning Platform.
+Nonetheless, synergies between the I3 Instrument and Interreg Europe could be anticipated and could further contribute to the successful implementation of interregional innovation projects.
+The results achieved by the new I3 Instrument may offer a valuable source of learning for Interreg Europe's projects and Policy Learning Platform in terms of sharing knowledge, policy improvements and strengthening the impact of Interreg Europe.
 Reciprocally, Interreg Europe projects focusing on innovation may set the basis for future Interregional Innovation Investments depending on the lessons learnt from the cooperation and the possible identification of areas for joint investments.

 In the framework of the 5-step methodology defined to support the cooperation in S3 thematic Platforms, Interreg Europe can support interregional cooperation in the Learn and Connect phase, while I3 will focus on the support to the Demonstrate, Commercialise and Upscale phase of the investment.
-Using S3 as coordination principle for interregional cooperation, regions can mobilise complementary assets and unlock the innovation potential within European value chains.
+Using S3 as coordination principle for interregional cooperation can mobilise complementary assets and unlock the innovation potential within European value chains.
 Interregional cooperation facilitated by Interreg Europe and place-based innovation ecosystems, can build the bases for successful interregional innovation investments.